Marcus Krüger: Chicago Blackhawks

-He scored eight goals and 20 assists in 81 games for Chicago during the 2013–14 NHL season.
+He scored eight goals and 20 assists in 81 games for Chicago during the 2013–14 season and seven goals, 10 assists and 17 points in 81 games during the 2014–15 season, respectively.
 On 19 May 2015, he scored the game-winning triple overtime away goal to tie the Western Conference finals 1–1 against the Anaheim Ducks.
+The Blackhawks would eventually defeat the Ducks in seven games in the Conference Finals before defeating the Tampa Bay Lightning in six games in the 2015 Stanley Cup Finals, giving Krüger his second Stanley Cup.

 On 11 September 2015, Krüger signed a one-year, 1.5 million dollar contract to stay with the Blackhawks for the 2015–16 season.
 On 17 December, Krüger dislocated his wrist in a game against the Edmonton Oilers.
 He was projected to miss at least four months while recovering from the injury.
 On 27 February 2016 the Blackhawks announced that Krüger would be switching his number to 22 in order for his new teammate acquired from the Winnipeg Jets, Andrew Ladd, to keep his traditional number 16.
 On 9 March, The Blackhawks signed Krüger to a three-year, $9.25 million contract extension that runs through the 2018–19 season.

+In the 2016 off-season with Ladd signing with the New York Islanders in free agency, Krüger announced he would be switching his number from 22 back to his original number 16.